-Determining Key Topics to be Addressed
+Determining Key Topics to Address

 As mentioned earlier, "sustainability" is a somewhat amorphous term that means different things to different people, organizations, and communities.
-The following figure (Figure 1: Sustainability Planning Topics Universe) illustrates a range of sustainability-related topics that could be considered for inclusion in a sustainability plan.
+Figure 1 illustrates a range of sustainability-related topics that could be considered for inclusion in a sustainability plan.
 This is not an exhaustive list, but gives a general sense of the breadth of topics that could fall underneath the umbrella of "sustainability."